uio-bmi/immuneML/docs/source/quickstart/simulation_quickstart.rst

 Where

 * **specs.yaml** — simulation parameters described by the user in a yaml file.
-Please see :doc:`specification` for more information about LIgO parameters.
+Please see :ref:`YAML parameter details` for more information about LIgO parameters.
 * **output_folder** — output folder name defined by the user (should not exist before the run).

 How to explore LIgO results